lawrencefeng17/lawrencefeng17.github.io/resume.md

 ---
 **Carnegie Mellon University** \| _August 2022 - May 2026_ \| _Pittsburgh, Pennsylvania_
 * Major in Statistics and Machine Learning (BS)
-* Additional major in Computer Science
+* Additional major in Artificial Intelligence
 * Minor in Mathematics

 ### Relevant Coursework